tscheer100/MLBStats/README.md

 - must have Bs4 installed by typing **pip install bs4** into your command prompt

 # How to use MLB Stats
-To use MLB Stats, simply run the relevant .py file.
+To use MLB Stats, run the relevant .py file.
 For example, in PyCharm, to run all of the statistics within the American League, like so.

 ![](https://cdn.discordapp.com/attachments/526891145733603339/677998191106326540/unknown.png)